batistagroup/knowledgebase/docs/python/typing/intro.md

 ## Configuring mypy

 Enabling an automatic type checker for your codebase is quite easy.
 Simply `uv add mypy` in your [venv](/docs/python/essential-tools.md), and then you can run `mypy .`.
 Once your codebase satisfies basic rules (checked by `mypy .` call), you can try & run `mypy --strict .`.
+Mypy can also be added as a [pre-commit hook](/docs/git/pre-commit.md).

 You can also update your `pyproject.toml` (alredy done in [python-template](https://github.com/batistagroup/python-template/)) to have strict enabled by default.